sporebyte/mle/README.md

 ### Theoretical Background

 LSTM RNN is a specialized neural network for sequential data.
 LSTMs enable backpropagation of the error through time-steps hence helping preserve them through feedback connections that pass on information of as it propagates forward.

 ![image info](./assets/gate_of_lstm.webp)

+*Source: geeksforgeeks.org*

 The information which is added or removed to the cell state is regulated by structures called **gates**.
 These consist of a neural network layer and a pointwise operation.